-Gives you more confidence to delegate tasks because tasks have been broken down into simple foolproof step-by-step guides.
-This makes delegation easier as you don't need to worry that something will not be done right or mistakes made as the process has been documented.
+Gives you more confidence to delegate tasks because tasks have been broken down into simple, foolproof step-by-step guides.
+This makes delegation easier as you don’t need to worry that something will not be done right or mistakes will be made as the process has been documented.

 This confidence will lead to more delegation, resulting in increased productivity.

-Throughout history, a checklist has made a huge impact in aviation, space travel and exploration, and safety standards in hospitals and reduce infection and errors within the surgery.
+Throughout history, a checklist has greatly impacted aviation, space travel and exploration, and safety standards in hospitals and reduced infection and errors within the surgery.

 For instance, the development of the pre-flight checklist for pilots to use before taking off was introduced during WW11 following the crash during a flight demonstration of the B-17 “Flying Fortress” Bomber when the plane was deemed “too difficult to fly” but it a pre-flight checklist was developed to fly the plane successfully.
 This improved safety and reduced pilot error and we still use a similar checklist today.

-The simplest way to prevent mistakes and reduce errors and save lives has been shown to use a simple checklist!
+The simplest way to prevent mistakes, reduce errors and save lives has been shown to use a simple checklist!

-Checklists can make a significant difference for your business and they can even be used to help save lives.
-Nothing gets forgotten or allowed to “fall through the cracks,” quality of work increases and your business can be more efficient and productivity increases.
+Checklists can make a significant difference for your business and can even be used to help save lives.
+Nothing gets forgotten or allowed to “fall through the cracks,” quality of work increases and your business can be more efficient, and productivity increases.

 A checklist tool could help change your business.